SVPraveen1/task-analyzer/README.md

 - For _each_ task that is blocked by the current task, the current task receives a +15 point boost.
 - This ensures that "bottleneck" tasks are prioritized, unblocking the rest of the workflow.

-**Cycle Detection**
-Before scoring, the system runs a Depth-First Search (DFS) cycle detection algorithm.
-If a circular dependency is found (e.g., A blocks B, and B blocks A), the system rejects the input with a 400 error, preventing infinite logic loops and forcing the user to resolve the logical fallacy.

 ## Design Decisions & Trade-offs

 **1. Stateless Analysis Endpoint**